abhikakroda/nitsriece/README.md

-# NIT Sri Lanka ICE Time Table
+# Time Table

-A Progressive Web App (PWA) for managing your college timetable and tracking attendance at NIT Sri Lanka, Department of Information and Communication Engineering (ICE).
+A Progressive Web App (PWA) for managing your college timetable and tracking attendance at NIT Sri .
 ## Features

 - View and manage your weekly class timetable